 Nicolas Theberge is a John Molson School of Business alumni with 15 years of sales and marketing experience.
 Currently living in Calgary with his wife Bri and 2 kids Sebastien and Vincent, Nicolas is the Territory Manager for ResMed, a medical technology company focused on sleep and ventilation products.

 Graduate in Mechanical Engineering from École Polytechnique de Montréal.
 François-Olivier has a varied professional background: engineering project manager, multidisciplinary team coaching, department director and entrepreneur.
-He is responsible for bridging the gap between scientists, researchers and other organizations working on ataxias abroad and the Board of Directors.
+He is responsible for bridging the gap between scientists, researchers and other organizations working on ataxias.

 Francine has been working for more than 40 years as an administrative assistant.
 She worked for several companies, including a non-profit organization.
 Mother of a young ataxic, she is well aware of the vagaries of this disease and she has a very great motivation for the advancement of research.